|

 Hydropower in America peaked in 1997

 at 356.5 TWh.
-Weather variation shows as much as a 60 TWh
+Weather variation shows as much as a 68 TWh

-any given year, but the average yield over the last decade
+variation in yield for any given year, but the average yield

-Water demand for irrigation and consumption have decreased
+90 TWh below the 1997 peak.
+Water demand for irrigation and

-the volume of water passing through the dams, and more dams
+consumption have decreased the volume of water passing through

-have been decommissioned and destroyed than built in the last
+the dams, and more dams have been decommissioned and destroyed

-decade.
-These trends are likely to continue in the U.S., and
+than built in the last decade.
+These trends are likely to

-2020 seems likely to see less energy from hydropower than what
+continue in the U.S., and 2020 seems likely to see less energy

 Solar power has only recently seen build rates that outpaced

-over the next decade will be built to comply with technology-specific
+be built to comply with technology-specific line items within

-line items within state’s RES mandates, and this additional
+state’s RES mandates, and this additional generation

-generation will be counted towards those mandates, not the
+will be counted towards those mandates, not the generation

-generation requirements calculated here.
+requirements calculated here.

-TWh compared to that seen in 2010 can be expected by 2020.
+can be expected by 2020.

-Biomass-sourced electricity peaked in 2000 at 60.7 TWhs.
+Biomass-sourced electricity peaked in 2000 at 60.7 TWh.
 Though

 wood co-firing has remained consistent, other sources of biomass